 Over the past year I have become extremely interested in strategies for patenting baby technology.
 Why?
 Because the industry is enormous and products designed for infants and toddlers are constantly evolving.
 Each new generation of baby products seeks to provide parents with useful (and hopefully beneficial) technology.

-At Chadeayne, LLC, we have spent about the last year evaluating a series of baby products with an eye towards identifying critical differences and opportunities for patenting new ideas.
+We have spent about the last year evaluating a series of baby products with an eye towards identifying critical differences and opportunities for patenting new ideas.

 What options exist for patenting inventions designed for newborns, babies, infants, toddlers, children, etc.?